Skip to Content

 Porvoo

 The medieval city is stunning and only a short train ride away from the capital.
-If beautiful buildings are your thing, Porvoo is one of the best places to visit in Finland for architecture buffs.
+If beautiful wooden buildings are your thing, Porvoo is one of the best places to visit in Finland for architecture buffs.

-You’ll find cobbled streets, wooden houses and red riverside houses on the shores of the Porvoonjoki (Porvoo River). all of which exemplify the beauty of Finland’s second-oldest city and one of its few remaining medieval ones.
+You’ll find cobblestone streets, wooden houses and red riverside houses on the shores of the Porvoonjoki (Porvoo River).

 winter in Rovaniemi